 - Get one toggle for your Dark Mode preferences

-Let us say straight away that if you want the best dark theme, your Mac should be running Mojave or Catalina.
+Let us say straight away that if you want the best dark theme, your Mac should be running Catalina or Big Sur.
 Dark Mode premiered in macOS Mojave and has been refined with the release of Catalina.
 Here’s how to enable it:

 Go to the Apple menu > System Preferences